 Also, remind your guests that there are pets in the house, and not to leave food or harmful items such as chewing gum, cigarettes, medications, or hand sanitizer within pets’ reach.

 Within many of the sweet temptations of this holiday season’s goodies lie several harmful toxins.

-Grapes and Raisins: Even very small amounts of raisins and grapes can cause kidney failure in dogs and cats, and if ingested, should be treated immediately as a poisoning case.
+Grapes and raisins: Even very small amounts of raisins and/or grapes can cause kidney failure in dogs and cats, and if ingested, should be treated immediately as a poisoning case.
 Watch for symptoms such as vomiting, nausea, a decrease in appetite, and sleepiness.

 Chocolate: The consumption of chocolate in pets can cause agitation, vomiting, diarrhea, high heart rate, tremors, seizures, and even death.

-Bread Dough: Raw bread dough can be toxic to cats and dogs, so don’t be tempted to give them as you prepare your homemade biscuits or pie crusts.
+Bread dough: Raw bread dough can be toxic to cats and dogs, so don’t be tempted to give them a nibble as you prepare your homemade biscuits or pie crusts.

-Salty Foods: Your pets may be drooling at the sight of ham, gravy and that seasoned turkey skin, but don’t give them a taste.
-Salty and rich fatty foods cause pancreatitis.
+Salty foods: Your pets may be drooling at the sight of ham, gravy and that seasoned turkey skin, but don’t give them a taste.
+Salty and rich fatty foods may cause pancreatitis.

-Bones: Turkey bones, along with poultry of any kind can splinter easily and result in a tear or obstruction in your pet’s intestinal tract.
+Bones: Turkey bones, along with those from poultry of any kind, can splinter easily and result in a tear or obstruction in your pet’s intestinal tract.